apostrophecms/starter-kit-assembly-essentials/README.md

 #### Frontend Assets Without Webpack

-If you prefer Apostrophe's legacy LESS CSS compilation and asset pushing mechanisms, you can still use these by placing `.less` and `.js` files in the usual places in your modules and making `pushAsset` calls just as you always have.
-Just remember that your modules live at `sites/lib/modules/*` rather than `lib/modules/*`.
+If you prefer, you can place `.css` and `.js` files in the `ui/public` subdirectory of any module.
+Apostrophe will automatically include these in its bundle when serving assets.
+However note that the live reload mechanism will only catch webpack assets, so you'll need to restart `npm run dev`.
+This technique is typically only used for assets of npm modules shared across projects, which often have their own build process to create them.

 #### Frontend Webpack Assets For Themes

-Your `lib/modules/theme-THEMENAME` module must have at least a `src/js/index.js` file and a `src/css/index.scss` file.
+Your `modules/theme-THEMENAME` module must have at least a `src/js/index.js` file and a `src/css/index.scss` file.
 These are your webpack "entry points" for that particular theme.
 They may import other files as needed.

 #### Serving Static Files: Fonts and Static Images

-If you need to serve static files, you can do this much as you would in traditional A2 development:
+If you need to serve static files, you can do this much as you would in standalone A3 development.

-* The folder `sites/public` maps to `/` in the URL space of a site.
+The folder `sites/public` maps to `/` in the URL space of a site.
 For instance, `sites/public/fonts/myfile.ttf` maps to `/fonts/myfile.ttf`.
-For assets like favicons and fonts, you can add `link` tags to the `extraHead` block already present in `sites/lib/modules/apostrophe-templates/views/outerLayout.html`.
+For assets like favicons and fonts, you can add `link` tags to the `extraHead` block already present in `sites/modules/@apostrophecms/templates/views/outerLayout.html`.
-* The folder `sites/lib/modules/my-module-name/public` maps to `/modules/my-module-name` in the URL space of a site.
-If you are using `pushAsset` then you will not need to construct any script or link tags for JavaScript files or CSS files yourself.
-But, you might want to use this area for other kinds of static assets to group them in a more modular way.

 ### Palette Configuration

+#### TODO: update this for A3 palette version

-Assembly allows your individual site admins to style their sites via the `apostrophe-palette` module, which appears as part of the admin UI when they log into their individual site.
+Assembly allows your individual site admins to style their sites via the `@apostrophecms/palette` module, which appears as part of the admin UI when they log into their individual site.

 However, to maintain consistency they can only adjust the styles you configure for them.

-To configure the module, you'll create `.js` files in `sites/lib/modules/apostrophe-palette-global/lib/configs`.
+To configure the module, you'll create `.js` files in `sites/modules/@apostrophecms/palette/lib/configs`.
 See the provided `footer.js` as an example:

 ```javascript
 const config = {